“Experience is simply the name we give our mistakes.” – Oscar Wilde

 Outside of government programs, another oft-overlooked strategy is working directly with the lender to sell or starting the process of selling a home during this loan forbearance period.
 This period allows some reprieve while also giving an opportunity to downsize which is not giving up so much as it is a great strategic retreat.
 The battle may have been lost, but this retreat allows individuals to come back faster by focusing on building up one’s financial foundation versus fighting a losing war to get out of this losing situation.

 Every situation is different and these options and choices can be difficult to make.
 However, even if a person is blindsided by an unexpected event, be it a job loss, or a major expense, it is often in the best long term interest to reset and learn from these valuable lessons.
 It’s also important to know that whether it be a bullish economy or more somber bearish times, you do not have to make crucial financial decisions alone.
 My Financial Coach is always here to provide guidance at crucial moments on your financial journey.
-We also believe it is important to make sure no one has roadblocks to receiving financial help at this difficult time, and that is why we are waiving our initial onboarding fees.
 If we can be of any assistance during this time, please do not hesitate to contact us.

 James Hargrave, MBA, CFPⓇ, CLUⓇ